microsoft/CNTK/contrib/Python/doc/concepts.rst

 As such, in contrast to other toolkits, they are *first-order citizens* of the system.
 CNTK therefore allows for modelling of loops as part of the networks, and for dynamically sized input data.
-As such, it offers a very efficient implementation for training of recurrent networks and does not require applying tricks to the input (like padding or masking) to simulate dynamically sized input data.
+As such, it offers a very efficient implementation for training recurrent networks and does not require applying tricks to the input (like padding or masking) to simulate dynamically sized input data.